 \section{Application}

-I show the power series expansion in closed forms and asymptotic behaviors of the GCH function in this paper.
-We can apply this new special function into many physics areas.
+I show power series expansions in closed forms and asymptotic behaviors of the GCH function in this paper.
+We can apply this new special functions into many physics areas.
 I show three examples of GCH equation as follows: